Ströer

 Ströer SE & Co.
 KGaA is a German out-of-home advertising, online advertising, billboards and street furniture company with headquarters in Cologne.

 Markets

 Ströer SE & Co.
-KGaA is a out-of-home advertising, online advertising, billboards and street furniture company with headquartered in Cologne.
+KGaA is an outdoor advertising, online advertising, billboards and street furniture company with headquartered in Cologne.
 Aside from Germany, the company's core markets are Poland, Spain, the Netherlands, Belgium and the United Kingdom.
 The publicly traded company is listed in the SDAX and the Prime Standard segment of the Frankfurter Börse.
 In 2019, the revenue was 1.6 billion euro.

-In 2016 Ströer operated around 4000 video screens in public places, which reached an estimated 30 million people each month.

 Acquisitions

+In 2014, Ströer acquired the brand GIGA Television, which continues to run it with the former founders.

 In November 2015, Ströer acquired T-Online's (Germany's biggest Internet service provider) online portal, and in December 2015, Ströer acquired a 78.8% stake in Statista for €57 million.
 Ströer acquired the remaining stake in Statista in 2019.

 In 2016, Ströer acquired StayFriends from United Online.
 StayFriends is now officially run by Ströer's T-Online.